-Looking for the best things to do and places to visit in the UK during the Summer season?
-Your search ends here.
+Can’t wait until summer to enjoy the sunshine?
+Look no further for the best things to do and places to visit in the UK during the Summer season.
 Taken from C&TH’s 2017/18 Great British & Irish Hotels Guide, we’ve rounded up the best seasonal sojourns from every corner of the country…

 Devon, Cornwall & The Isles of Scilly

 Nervous about tides?
 How about going half-wild swimming.
 There are many tidal sea pools dotted around the coastline, from Bude’s 91m sea pool to the lido-sized rock pool at Treyarnon.
 Most impressive is Penzance’s newly restored Art Deco Jubilee pool.

 Scoop an ice cream from Roskilly’s near Helston, made using Jersey milk from the farm’s 125 cows.
 They make everything from wild cherry with chocolate flakes to own-made toffee flavours, but the vanilla is still the best.